nearform/titus/docs/developers/README.md

 ### Backend Kit (Fastify)
 The backend, __titus-backend-fastify__, is built on [Fastify] server with [Pino], to make logging a treat.

-We also provide a plugin to instrument your routes with a [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].
+We also provide a plugin to instrument your routes with a [node-postgres] toolkit for easier interfacing with PostgreSQL, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].

-[NodeMon] is used to power hot reloading on file changes when running locally, and make sure your application restarts due to uncaught exceptions or unhandled promises.
+[NodeMon] is used to power hot reloading on file changes when running locally, and ensures your application restarts due to uncaught exceptions or unhandled promises.

 - [More information](developers/packages/titus-backend-fastify/)

 ### Documentation Kit
 Titus includes a documentation kit, __titus-starter-docs__, so you can document your application.

-This package is GitHub Pages and CDN (Content Delvery Network) friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.
+This kit is GitHub Pages and CDN (Content Delvery Network) friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.

 Documents are powered by [docsify] which has no in-repo dependencies, and provides hot reloading when editing the documents.